 Sary Korgon Ancient settlement

-While visiting Rishton and conversing with the locals they pointed out that there are several medieval fortress ruins nearby Rishton.
+While visiting Rishton and conversing with the locals they pointed out that there are several Medieval or older fortress ruins nearby Rishton.
 Locals were also eager to show their treasures and we had the chance to explore a completely unexcavated fortress with abundant amounts of pottery with different colors.
-Some of the old walls are still very much intact and it is possible to explore the insides of the fortress.
+Some of the old walls are still very much intact and it is possible to explore the insides of the fortress through some very dark and dusty tunnels.

 Destinations & Sights Near Rishton